Offshore Wind Research and Development

 Market Acceleration

-WETO invests in research to accelerate the sustainable development of offshore wind energy.
+WETO funds research to accelerate the development of offshore wind energy.
 This includes the deployment of offshore wind power and its integration into the nation's grid.
-This work can include facilitating the sharing of ocean space with other uses, limiting impacts on the offshore environment, and ensuring the feasibility of wind plant construction by studying the nation's available ports, vessels, and supply chain infrastructure.
+This work can include facilitating the sharing of ocean space with other uses, limiting impacts on the offshore environment, and assessing the feasibility of wind plant construction by studying the nation's available ports, vessels, and supply chain infrastructure.

 National Offshore Wind R&D Consortium